San Diego - California's First Port

 Passenger Amenities

-This convenient popular port is secure haven for cruise passengers and crew, with safe, efficient and friendly service at a newly remodeled cruise terminal.
-With nearly 6,000 hotel rooms in the immediate area of the Big Bay, passengers will be delighted with their accommodations.
+This convenient popular port is secure haven for cruise passengers and crew, with safe, efficient and friendly service.
+With nearly 6,000 hotel rooms in the immediate area, passengers will be delighted with their accommodations.

 Tourism